wunderlins/protohand/README.txt

 2. The maximung length of a command (with all it's parameters) is limited to MAX_CWD_LENGTH bytes (1024 by default).

+3. the authority and path part in the URI are restricted to the following characters as per rfc3986: [a-zA-Z0-9-._~] and in the path part additionally '/' is allowed.

 LICENSE: